-This tract on Spring Camp Road has building sites on a hardwood ridge with abundant mountain laurel or on the lower portion overlooking a lush creek valley with ferns and specimen oaks, white pine and hemlock.
-A spring-fed stream runs for more than 200 feet through the site along the Bridle Trail that leads to the National Forest and throughout Anderson Creek Retreat.
+This large site has several options for building on a hardwood ridge with abundant mountain laurel or the lower portion overlooking a lush creek valley with ferns and specimen oaks, white pine and hemlock.
+A spring-fed stream runs for more than 200 feet through the site alongside the Bridle Trail to the National Forest and the Spring Preserve.

-This large tract on Joseph Anderson Trail has mature hardwoods and specimen white oaks.
+This site has mature hardwoods and specimen white oaks.
 There are several building sites with an eastern exposure.
-The Laurel Spring Trail on the eastern boundary leads to the 75 acre Creek Preserve and the Anderson family homestead ruins at Anderson Lake.
-There is a spring with Grass of Parnassus.
-Approximate Road Frontage: 288 feet.
+The Laurel Spring Trail on the eastern boundary leads to the 75-acre Creek Preserve and the Anderson family homestead ruins at Anderson Lake.

-This is a very private site on Creek Camp Road.
-The building site is on a ridge with mature hardwoods and dense laurel thickets flanked by two spring creeks.
+A very private site on a ridge flanked by two spring creeks.
+There are mature hardwoods and dense laurel thickets.
 This is an exceptional site with seasonal mountain views.
-Approximate Road Frontage: 334 feet.

 Site 13 on Tanager Trail has extraordinary views to the north and east across the Cartecay Valley to Springer Mountain, the 4,000 foot ridges of Rich Mountain Wilderness and the Chattahoochee National Forest.
 The building site has mature hardwoods and easy access to the Creek Preserve on the Laurel Springs Trail and to the historic Mulkey Homestead.
 Approximate Road Frontage: 257 feet.

-The Settlement Trail site is at approximately 2,000 feet elevation with beautiful views to the east and north.
-It borders the 75 acre, mile long Creek Preserve and the Creek Preserve Trail near Anderson Lake and the Anderson family homestead ruins.
-Approximate Road Frontage: 229 feet
+At approximately 2,000 feet elevation, there are mountain views to the east and north.
+It borders the 75-acre, mile long Creek Preserve and the Creek Preserve Trail near Anderson Lake and the Anderson family homestead ruins.

 Site 22 The Ridge – 3.74 acres – $95,000

-This combination of sites 22 and 23 offers views of the Creek Preserve to the west and the Cartecay Valley and Rich Mountain Wilderness to the north.
+This site offers views of the Creek Preserve to the west and the Cartecay Valley and Rich Mountain Wilderness to the north.
 A springhead and stream are on the western boundary.
 A gentle slope on the northwest portion of the site near the spring is an alternative home site.
 There are mature hardwoods including Hickory, Hemlock, Birch, Locust, and Maple.
 Grass of Parnassus grows in the spring bottom, and Princess Pine is scattered throughout.